madsstoumann/elements/book/Icon.md

 background-image: url('data:image/svg+xml,<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 16 16"><path d="M14 2.5l-8.5 8.5-3.5-3.5-1.5 1.5 5 5 10-10z"></path></svg>');
 ```

-If you want it more readable, escape each line with a backslash `\`
+If you want it more readable, escape each line with a backslash: `\`

 The disadvantage of storing the encoded `<svg>` directly as a `background-image`, `mask-image` or `content`-property is duplication.
-You need to 'dump' the `<svg>` for each use.
+You need to “dump” the `<svg>` for each use.
 A much smarter way is to store all your most used icons as _CSS Custom Properties:_

 ```css
 --i-check: url('data:image/svg+xml,<svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 16 16"><path d="M14 2.5l-8.5 8.5-3.5-3.5-1.5 1.5 5 5 10-10z"></path></svg>');